catonny/catonny/README.md

 - 👋 Hi, I’m @catonny
 - 👀 I’m interested in coding for hobby projects
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and developting a web app on Firebase with AI Agents (Gen kit) for an accounting project.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Finance and analytics projects.
-- 📫 How to reach me tonny@dmvca.in
+- 📫 How to reach me ca.tonnyvarghese@gmail.com

 <!---
 catonny/catonny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.